Best Ranger Beads for Pace Counting

 Value: Cost vs. Benefit

-The amount of money you spend on something like some rope and beads shouldn’t bust your entire budget.
+The amount of money you spend on something like a rope and beads shouldn’t bust your entire budget.
 Paracord and beads are both inexpensive, so it shouldn’t be too big of a concern, but don’t get had.
 Budget according to your risk and your needs rather than just spending lavishly.

 On the flip side, you don’t want to go too cheap or just plain get the wrong thing.
-There are plenty of cheap imitation pace counters out there where the beads slide all around making you lose count.
+There are plenty of cheap imitation pace counters out there where the beads slide all around, making you lose count.
 If that sounds like something fun to deal with in a survival situation, then avoid our advice and get the cheapest thing you can find!

 Functionality

-Some pace counters are slightly easier to use by using textured, matte, or bell-shaped beads so they are easier to pull and easier to tell which direction they are.
+Some pace counters are slightly easier to use by using textured, matte, or bell-shaped beads, so they are easier to pull and easier to tell which direction they are.

 Durability